 It's important for us to work and travel in an eco-friendly manner, and help travelers to do so too.
 Global warming is our main concern.
 It already affects many regions in the world, and the Swiss Alps are no exception.
 This is what we do to minimize our carbon footprint:

 - Office space: electricity is generated by our own solar panels.
 If that's not enough we get the rest from local wind energy through Vandebron.
 Heating operates on gas, and its carbon emission is compensated through our supplier by purchasing Gold Standard certificates.
 We're looking into heat pumps and other alternatives to reduce gas consumption or stop using it completely;

 - Bank: we are a client of Triodos Bank, ensuring that funds will have a positive impact on the planet.

 - Transportation: we use the excellent Swiss public transport for 95% of our day trips.
 Our car has a low fuel consumption, and we compensate for the remaining carbon emission.
 The next car will be an electric one.
 We never travel by plane.

 - Miscellaneous: 2.5% of our profit is reserved for further green donations or investments.

 Community & partners

-Our team can't do it all alone.
+Our small team can't do it all alone.
 The forum community helps by answering questions.
 Our partners provide the things you need for your holidays: accommodation, rail passes and more.
-We carefully selected our partners because they are trustworthy, knowledgeable and customer friendly.
+We carefully selected our partners; they need to be trustworthy, knowledgeable and customer friendly.
 If you see us refer to them on our website, you can be sure they're the right party to turn to.
 We also need them to earn income if any of our referrals places an order.
 This allows us to maintain and expand MySwissAlps.
 We do not sell anything ourselves.